grayfrost90/Home-Assistant-Documentation/docs/heating/room_configurations.md

 |Step size|`0.5`|
 |Unit of measurement|`°C`|

-Once created, update the helper with the following:
-- Category: `Heating`
-- Label: `Heating`
-- Area: The area specific for the helper created

 ### Schedule Normal/Holiday
 Two schedules for heating as explained with the following field data:
 |Field|Input Normal|Input Holiday